boxingcoder00/Real-Estate-App/README.txt

-Not the finally project working on different ideas and always accepting feedback, thanks.
+Not the final project working on different ideas and always accepting feedback, thanks.